Anderson acceleration for contractive and noncontractive operators: Introduction

 This paper presents a novel one-step analysis which both sharpens and generalizes the AA convergence theory developed for contractive operators in \cite{EPRX19}.
-The new one-step estimates hold for fixed-point iterations of contractive operators or for zero-finding fixed-point iterations based on operators whose Jacobians do not degenerate, which are of particular importance in the numerical approximation of nonlinear partial differential equations (PDEs).
+The new one-step estimates hold for fixed-point iterations of contractive operators or for zero-finding fixed-point iterations based on operators whose Jacobians do not degenerate.
+The latter are of particular importance in the numerical approximation of nonlinear partial differential equations (PDEs).
 The presented theory does not guarantee convergence of the sequence of iterations for noncontractive operators unless the optimization problem is assumed to be sufficiently successful at each iteration.
-However, it succeeds at explaining the mechanism by which AA applied to this broad class of noncontractive fixed-point operators often does converge, and it provides insight into the design of more robust and efficient algorithms, as illustrated in the numerical results.
+However, it succeeds at explaining the mechanism by which AA applied to this broad class of noncontractive fixed-point operators often does converge, and it provides insight into the design of more robust and efficient algorithms, as demonstrated in the practical guidance and in the numerical results.

 One of the fundamental aspects of the theory that (to the knowledge of the authors) has not been exploited in previous investigations for general algorithmic depths, is the relation between the optimization coefficients and the gain from the optimization problem, which, as shown here, can be understood through a QR factorization.
 For this reason, the analysis is restricted to $\R^n$ (trivially extendable to $\C^n$), with the norm from the optimization problem induced by an inner product.
-While the analysis and theory extend to more general Hilbert space settings, this allows for a clean presentation of the central ideas, and is the most interesting for the solution of systems assembled from the discretization of nonlinear PDEs.
+While the analysis and theory extend to more general Hilbert space settings, this allows for a clean presentation of the central ideas, and it is the most interesting for the solution of systems assembled from the discretization of nonlinear PDEs.